Zhuoyang Liu

 Job Market Paper

 Designing cost-effective incentives for farmers to engage in conservation is difficult, as farmers optimize their actions based on private, heterogeneous cost structures unknown to program designers.
 To support better program design, I build a principal-agent screening model that incorporates both farmers’ strategic behavior and the ecological and equity goals of program sponsors.
 I find that optimal contracts should balance upfront and outcome-based payments to simultaneously support liquidity and provide incentives.
 Upfront transfers should depend only on observable traits, while outcome-based payments should adjust for unobserved heterogeneity in costs and preferences.
-In addition to detailed analytical characterizations of the optimal contract, I also develop numerical frameworks to calibrate my model, demonstrating the validity and effectiveness of my insights using field data, and enabling practitioners to easily access my incentive design methodology.
+In addition to detailed analytical characterizations of the optimal contract, I also develop numerical frameworks to solve large-scale optimization for practical deployment and calibrate my model with field experiment data, demonstrating the validity and effectiveness of my insights, and enabling practitioners to easily access my incentive design methodology.